IAM glossary

 Orphan account

-An orphan account is an access account that is not attached to a physical user.
-This usually occurs when the user leaves the organization, changes role or no longer needs access to certain resources, but the user account has not been properly deactivated or deleted.
+An orphan account is an access account that is not linked to a physical user.
+This usually occurs when the user leaves the organization, changes roles, or no longer needs access to certain resources, but their user account has not been properly deactivated or deleted.

-This is an account on which there can be no arbitration as to its legitimacy, since we don't know which user it belongs to or for whom it was created.
+This is an account for which there can be no arbitration on its legitimacy because it is not known which user it belongs to or for which user it was created.